lilwindax/revocycle/README.md

 # RevoCycle

-RevoCycle is an AI-powered recycling assistant app designed to revolutionize recycling practices in New Zealand by making them more accessible, engaging, and rewarding for users.
+RevoCycle is an GenAI-powered recycling assistant app designed to revolutionize recycling practices in New Zealand by making them more accessible, engaging, and rewarding for users.
 By leveraging cutting-edge AI technologies and partnerships with private sector companies, we aim to significantly increase recycling rates and reduce waste.

 ![alt text](https://raw.githubusercontent.com/lilwindax/revocycle/main/Screenshot%202024-08-10%20130025.png)